 The mace also features a number of University symbols, including the UBC Okanagan logo, the University coat of arms and the UBC motto Tuum Est. In addition, the back of the mace displays the word Suknaqinx, which is of the Nsyilxcen language, spoken by Okanagan’s original people.
 Roughly translated, it means “the ones who stand on the hill and are seen and heard from far away.”

-The UBC Okanagan Mace, which was carved in the shape of a paddle, representing the importance of Okanagan Lake to the region’s people, is also inlaid with silver, applied by First Nation silversmith artist Justin Terbasket of the Lower Similkameen Indian Band.
+The UBC Okanagan Mace, which was carved in the shape of a paddle, representing the importance of Okanagan Lake to the region’s people, is also inlaid with silver, applied by Indigenous silversmith artist Justin Terbasket of the Lower Similkameen Indian Band.